 In 2006, Finkelpearl jumped back to the indie production side of the desk and created and launched shows like "Car Czar" for National Geographic Channel and "Lock and Load with R. Lee Ermey" for History.
 He executive produced series like "The Lottery Changed My Life" for TLC and made programming for clients like HGTV & planetgreen.

-At the end of 2009, Finkelpearl created, developed, and sold "DC Cupcakes" to TLC.
-The shows 23 episodes so far have made Washington’s Georgetown Cupcake shop a regular stop on Grey Line bus tours of the nation’s capitol.
+Finkelpearl was co-creator of "DC Cupcakes" on TLC.
+The shows 30 episodes made Washington’s Georgetown Cupcake shop a regular stop on Gray Line bus tours of the nation’s capital.

-Finkelpearl’s most recent television creations include "Snipers, Inc" for National Geographic Channel, a program about a family of American arms dealers based outside of Nashville.
+Other creations include "Snipers, Inc" for Nat Geo Channel, a program about a family of American arms dealers based outside of Nashville.
+And he wrote and produced the recent H2 hit "101 Weapons That Changed the World."

-Finkelpearl is repped by Adam Leibner at N.S.
+Finkelpearl is repped by Adam Leibner at UTA-N.S.
 Bienstock/New York City.

 Finkelpearl launched Treadmill Productions in 2006 as a way to combine his skill for documentary production with his love of rock and roll and create meaningful media for musicians.
 Say that three times fast.
 Since launching, Finkelpearl has completed productions for Jon Dee Graham, the Weepies, Peter Case, Freedy Johnston, Susan Cowsill, and Chuck Leavell of the Rolling Stones and Allman Brothers